-We obtained a dataset of 134 CT Scan images of an anonymized female patient.
-The scans were acquired on a Philips Brilliance Big Bore CT Scanner, and each slice is 512 $\times$ 512 pixels with a slice thickness of 3mm.
-We used a subset of 26 slices which contain the same set of four segmented regions manually annotated by a radiologist.
+We obtained a dataset of 134 CT scan images of an anonymized female patient.
+The scans were acquired on a Philips Brilliance Big Bore CT Scanner, and each image has 512 $\times$ 512 pixels with a slice thickness of 3mm.
+We used a subset of 26 images which contain the same set of four segmented regions manually annotated by a radiologist.
 When working with CT scan images, a radiologist is interested in matching the segmented regions across the images.
 We represent this situation by aligning a set of sampled spots across the images to detect if they belong to the same type of segmented region.
 To construct a graph for each CT image, we first sampled from each segmented region in each image a number (proportional to the region size) of spots.
-Then, we calculated the similarity between the circles' spots using the following function: $s(x_i, x_j)= e^{-\frac{||x_i - x_j||_2^2}{\sigma}}$ if $\phi(x_i) \ne \phi(x_j)$ and otherwise 1, where $x_i$ and $x_j$ are the coordinates of the two circles, $\phi(x)$ represents the region where the circle $x$ is located and $\sigma=10$ is the width of RBF function.
-The pairwise similarity between the circles in two different images was obtained by the color density difference between the spots, calculated using a RBF function with $\sigma=10^{-2}$.
-The initial tensor $\mathcal{Y}_0$ was then generated in CP-form using these cross-images spots similarity matrices.
+Then, we calculated the similarity between the spots using the RBF function: $s(x_i, x_j)= \text{exp}(-\frac{||x_i - x_j||^2}{\sigma})$ if $\phi(x_i) \ne \phi(x_j)$ and otherwise 1, where $x_i$ and $x_j$ are the coordinates of the two spots; $\phi(x)$ represents the region where the spot $x$ is located; $\sigma=10$ is the width of RBF function.
+The pairwise similarity scores between the spots in two different images were obtained by the color density difference between the spots, calculated using a RBF function with $\sigma=10^{-2}$.
+The initial tensor $\mathcal{Y}^0$ was then generated in CP-form using these cross-image spots similarity matrices.
 For example, to align 7 images, $\binom{7}{2}=21$ similarity matrices were generated.
 In this setting, the number of spots can be different across the images.
 Therefore, it is possible that one spot in an image is matched to more than one spot in another image after the alignment.